All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, click the name of the cluster that you want to manage and choose Workloads > Custom Resources in the left-side navigation pane.
+2. On the Clusters page, click the name of the cluster that you want to manage, and then choose Workloads > Custom Resources in the left-side navigation pane.

 4. On the Resource Objects tab, select monitoring from the Namespace drop-down list.
 Find ack-prometheus-operator-prometheus and click Edit YAML in the Actions column.